cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/report/_index.md

 	  repo="cloudmesh-openapi"
 	  doc="paper/_index.md" %}}

-## Reports that will not be reviewed due to errors or progress
+## Other Reports and Projects

-The following reports need to be updated to be considered for review
+The following reports need to be updated to be considered for additional review.
+Make sure you make significant progress.
+They are listed here as it makes it easier fu us to monitor them seperately.

 Health and society: